-We talked to founder and CEO Dr. Carsten Corino of SunOyster Systems GmbH, a concentrating solar technology for the co-generation of power and heat.
-This is what he said:
+Dr. Carsten Corino of SunOyster Systems GmbH tells us about concentrating solar technology for the co-generation of power and heat.

 First of all, how are you and your family doing in these COVID-19 times?

 Dr. Carsten Corino: All my team members and I are healthy – we are focused on our path to the future, not standing still.
 Fortunately, our product, the SunOyster, is largely independent of Covid regarding development, even though we have a few real stumbling blocks because of travel restrictions.

 Tell us about you, your career, how you founded SunOyster Systems GmbH.

 Dr. Carsten Corino: I have over fifteen years of management experience in renewable energy.

 Previously, I worked in environmental and energy law and the project development of the leading German law firm Gleiss Lutz.
 Later, as Executive Assistant and Head of Corporate Development, I significantly pushed the path of the wind turbine manufacturer REpower (later Senvion) from a small regional engineering company to a respected international player with two billion euros in market capitalization.

 With the founding of SunOyster Systems GmbH, I fulfilled my desire to expand the SunOyster system’s idea.
 As a certified plant planner Renewable Energies of the University of Kassel (2004) and as a specialist in solar technology of the Chamber of Crafts Hamburg (2008), I have a broad and also technical knowledge of solar energy.
 The SunOyster System idea started not in a garage but in an old romantic barn of a tree nursery, and I spent many evenings together with a neighbor who is a master car mechanic, tinkering and building models of the SunOyster.